-- A physical therapist who is experienced in treating people with arm and hand musculoskeletal disorders and one who has experience in ergonomics and work site evaluations.
-Ergonomics involves understanding the fit between a user (the person), the equipment, and the environment.
+- A physical therapist who is experienced in treating people with arm and hand disorders and one who has experience in ergonomics and work site evaluations.
+Ergonomics involves understanding the fit between the person, their equipment, and their environment.

-- A physical therapist who is a certified hand therapist (CHT).
+- A physical therapist who is a certified hand therapist, or CHT.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.

-General tips when you're looking for a physical therapist:
+General tips when you are looking for a physical therapist:

 - When you contact a physical therapy clinic for an appointment, ask about the physical therapist’s experience in helping people with CTS.

-The following articles provide some of the best scientific evidence related to physical therapy treatment of CTS.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free access of the full article, so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment of CTS.
+They report recent research and give an overview of the standards of practice both in the United States and internationally.
+They link to a PubMed* abstract of the article, which also may offer free access to the full text, or to other resources, so that you can read them or print out a copy to bring with you to your health care provider.

 Parish R, Morgan C, Burnett KA, et al. Practice patterns in the conservative treatment of carpal tunnel syndrome: survey results from members of the American